 What do we do in the sessions?

-On Thursday evening we run chat sessions, games and quizzes.
+We run fireside chat sessions, games and quizzes.
 These usually involve a bit of listening, a bit of talking, some writing ...
 It's often an audio / visual experience.

 From time to time we meet up and then go on to explore other places in Second Life or on Open Sim.
 From Virtual Britain to Virtual Zanzibar, you can expect just about anything, and if you find a cool place you can be our guide (G and M rated regions only).

-Once you are one of Lynne's contacts in Kitely, you will be able to leave her messages in world.
-Lynne doesn't live in virtual worlds permanently, but the messages will be stored for when she next logs on, and she will usually reply to any reasonable request.
+Once you are a member of the forum you will be able to leave Teach messages.
+She doesn't live on the forum, or in virtual worlds, but the messages will be stored for when she next logs on, and she will usually reply to any reasonable request.

 !Note - The usual rules and guidelines apply.

 Of course you are not limited to our sessions on any virtual world.
 If we are not there at a time to suit you, find a friendly sim or grid with other people to talk to, it can be in a social setting, like a pub in Dublin, or a park in London, but there are also worlds dedicated to language learning, and some of them are free.

 For example: Our island is on Kitely, where we are building a lively, social, language learning community.